Quarry Bay station

 Quarry Bay (鰂魚涌; Cantonese Yale: Jāk'yùhchūng) is a station on the and of the MTR in Quarry Bay on Hong Kong Island.
-The station livery is teal green.
+The station has a unique livery of teal.

 Location

 As with all stations on the Island line, Quarry Bay is located on the northern shore of Hong Kong Island.
 Platforms 1 and 2 are built beneath King's Road to Pak Fuk Road.
 Platforms 3 and 4 are built beneath King's Road to the south of Model Housing Estate.

 History

 The construction contract was awarded to Paul Y. Construction (now Paul Y. Engineering) and work started in 1982.

 In the course of constructing Quarry Bay station, with the initial two platforms, 70000 m3 of rock was excavated and 28000 m3 of concrete was poured.
 The station opened as part of the first phase of the Island line on 31 May 1985.
 The station was expanded in 1989 with the addition of platforms 3 and 4, which served as the terminus of upon the opening of the Eastern Harbour Crossing.

 The station was badly congested in the mid-1990s.
 With a capacity of 30,000 people per hour, it was "close to saturation".
 Contingency plans were developed to evacuate trains ahead of Quarry Bay to avoid overcrowding, while construction options were planned to alleviate the problem permanently.
 On 27 September 2001, the Quarry Bay Congestion Relief Works was completed, extending the Kwun Tong line to North Point station and providing an easier and more spacious interchange there for Central bound passengers.
 On 4 August 2002, the Kwun Tong line platforms began serving the newly opened instead.